-Victoria has a licence with Copyright Licensing Limited New Zealand (CLNZ) that allows staff to copy from hardcopy published material, above what is allowed under the Act.
+Victoria University of Wellington has a licence with Copyright Licensing Limited New Zealand (CLNZ) that allows staff to copy from hardcopy published material, above what is allowed under the Act.

 Under the Copyright Act you can make a single copy of a work to use in the course of instruction.
 Where you need to provide students with material the copying or scanning will be done under the CLNZ licence.

 The CLNZ licence covers copying (photocopying or scanning) from hard copy sources, except the following:

 - material from the internet

 - material from e-journals or e-books

 - material taken from a database the University subscribes to

 - material made available under a creative commons licence

 - any work not under copyright (if unsure assume it is still under copyright)

 - legislation and regulations